TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

-Detrending of the \textit{TESS} light curves by \citet{WASP-126c_no-evidence} is done before the fitting of physical parameters, but the LDCs are fitted as part of the retrieval. \citet{WASP-126c_no-evidence} freely fits the LDCs without using the \citet{KippingLimbDarkening} parameterisation built into \tranf{}, and does not use any host information to inform the likelihoods, which is reflected in the significantly larger LDC uncertainties. \citet{WASP-126c_no-evidence} compares their final LDC values to those predicted by bi-linearly interpolating the LDC tables provided by \citet{claret_bloeman_2011} for the Cousins \textit{R} and \textit{I} bands and the Sloan Digital Sky Survey \textit{z} band and then averaging the results to approximate the \textit{TESS} filter, which suggests values of $u_0=0.30$ and $u_1=0.28$.
-These predicted values agree with the results of the \tranf{} ``independent'' LDC run, but are in significant tension with the results from the ``coupled'' LDC run.
-This suggests that the approximation used by \citet{WASP-126c_no-evidence} is not as accurate as directly computing LDCs using the \textit{TESS} filter profile.
+\citet{WASP-126c_no-evidence} fit physical parameters to the light curves after independently detrending the raw data.
+We note that they freely fit the LDCs without using the \citet{KippingLimbDarkening} parameterisation built into \tranf{}, and do not use any host information to inform the likelihoods.
+This is reflected in the larger LDC uncertainties. \citet{WASP-126c_no-evidence} compares their final LDC values to those predicted by bi-linearly interpolating the LDC tables provided by \citet{claret_bloeman_2011} for the Cousins \textit{R} and \textit{I} bands and the Sloan Digital Sky Survey \textit{z} band and then averaging the results to approximate the \textit{TESS} filter, which suggests values of $u_0=0.30$ and $u_1=0.28$.
+These predicted values are closer to the results of the \tranf{} ``independent'' LDC run, which most closely resembles the approach of \citet{WASP-126c_no-evidence}, but are in significant tension with the results from the ``coupled'' LDC run.

-In short, since \citet{WASP-126b_TTVs} does not fit the LDCs and \citet{WASP-126c_no-evidence} does not simultaneously detrend the light curves, both approaches have weaknesses when compared to that of \tranf{}, and we therefore argue that the planetary parameters and ephemerides obtained through the ``coupled'' LDC retrieval are the most accurate available to date, and, in agreement with \citet{WASP-126c_no-evidence}, we find no statistically significant TTVs and conclude that there is no evidence of a second planet in the WASP-126 system.
+We therefore conclude that, by taking a different approach to the investigations of both \citet{WASP-126b_TTVs} and \citet{WASP-126c_no-evidence}, we have been able to independently verify the result of \citet{WASP-126c_no-evidence} and find no statistically significant TTV signatures and, consequently, no evidence of a second planet in the WASP-126~b system.